The Next Generation (TNG) Season 6

 Geordi devise a plan to free the Enterprise by reactivating their ship and using

 it as a "doorstop".
 The Enterprise escapes, and the two officers are

-beamed out from the Jenolan just when the shields begin to fail and the ship is
+beamed out from the Jenolan just before the Enterprise destroys it with

-about to be crushed by the door.
+torpedoes, in order to clear the door.
 Picard borrows Scotty a shuttle so that he can

 engage in new adventures in the 24th century.

 Arguably no other TNG episode is so full of trivia.
 There are references to Montgomery Scott's past ships, crewmates and missions, as well as allusions to how he made his work look like miracles of engineering.
 The story draws on Scotty's glorious past and on his present problems to get accustomed with the 24th century and to be useful again.
 I am glad that it doesn't get completely lost in nostalgia or "continuity porn".
 This is because Scotty's guest character is embedded in an intelligent plot, one that would have been great even without his presence.

 Just as well as from the inimitable James Doohan, the episode benefits from the bold concept of the Dyson sphere, the by far biggest artificial structure ever featured on Star Trek.
 Although it is a mystery how it could have been built (it would have required to completely demolish thousands of planets), the concept is credibly presented.
 The Dyson sphere clearly stands out from the many ancient civilizations, energy lifeforms or anomalies of the week.
 The only slight disappointment is that we never learn who built the Dyson sphere.
 But this is not the fault of this episode but rather of the fact that no one bothered to care for a follow-up.